What is a pre-existing condition?

 Should I still enroll in a policy if my pet has pre-existing conditions?

 Yes!
-Even if your pet has certain pre-existing conditions, you can still receive coverage for new illnesses or injuries.
+Even if your pet has certain pre-existing conditions, you can still receive pet insurance coverage for new illnesses or injuries.
 You can also enroll in wellness coverage to provide reimbursement for preventative care to help keep your pet in top shape.

 1. Enroll Early!